 set of volumes is "slipped" with the spine(s) facing outward.

 Small Quarto (sm4to): A book size designating a book up to 8" tall.
 Abbreviation sm4to.

 See Book Sizes and Formats Figure 2.

 the part of a book's cover which wraps over the back of the book (also called the Backstrip or Spine Cover); or

-the back portions of the attached Signatures which
+the back portions of the attached Gatherings which

 form the rear edge of the Textblock